-As far as the microstructure is concerned, also in the case of hot compression, the effect of Sn-powder type is limited to the residual presence of some slightly coarser Sn particles in samples produced using the most heterogeneous Sn powder referred as 106, while most of the volume of the form-stable PCMs produced was characterized by the phase refinement and homogenization brought about by ball milling.
+- As far as the microstructure is concerned, also in the case of hot compression, the effect - 12 of Sn-powder type is limited to the residual presence of some slightly coarser Sn particles - in samples produced using the most heterogeneous Sn powder referred as 106, while

-The results from XRD allow to state that the high pressures arisen during ball milling did not induce phase transformations of Sn from β -phase (stable at atmospheric pressure) to γ - and σ -phases, reported to be stable at pressures higher than 9.4 GPa and 45 GPa, respectively [23].
-Moreover, the presence of other elements as impurities did not induce the formation of other phases, thus thermal and mechanical behaviour of the material can be ascribed to the microstructure of the Al-Sn alloy only.
-The different intensity of lowangle peaks in XRD pattern (Figure 9) is attributed to a texture effect due to the powder metallurgy process.
-As a matter of fact, this production process does not induce a preferential orientation of grains, therefore peaks in XRD patterns can change in intensity from sample to sample, especially if produced with different processes.
-In more detail, first, mixing through ball milling caused cracking and random deformation of powder particles due to ball compression.
-Then, the two compression conditions could have had different effects.
-In hot compression at 220°C (i.e. below Sn melting temperature), the sample is compacted without melting of Sn, therefore the two phases are subjected to plastic deformation only.
-On the other hand, Sn melts during hot compression at 240°C and it is possible that at least coarse Sn particles solidify according to preferential directions, as observed by Ma et al. in Sn-Ag-Cu solders [24].
+- 1 most of the volume of the form-stable PCMs produced was characterized by the phase - 2 refinement and homogenization brought about by ball milling. - 3 The results from XRD allow to state that the high pressures arisen during ball milling did - 4 not induce phase transformations of Sn from β-phase (stable at atmospheric pressure) to - σ and σ -phases, reported to be stable at pressures higher than 9.4 GPa and 45 GPa, - 6 respectively [23].
+Moreover, the presence of other elements as impurities did not induce - 7 the formation of other phases, thus thermal and mechanical behaviour of the material can - 8 be ascribed to the microstructure of the Al-Sn alloy only.
+The different intensity of low- - 9 angle peaks in XRD pattern (Figure 8) is attributed to a texture effect due to the powder - metallurgy process.
+As a matter of fact, this production process does not induce a - preferential orientation of grains, therefore peaks XRD patterns can change in intensity - 12 from sample to sample, especially if produced with different processes.